Unusual Heart Attack Symptoms in Women

 - High blood pressure

 Most people who lead a healthy lifestyle have a reduced risk of ever experiencing a heart attack.
 Of course, this doesn’t mean there aren’t other, less predictable factors like congenital heart defects or other problems that could lead to an attack.

 Closely linked to the symptom above, insomnia could be considered another unusual symptom of heart attacks in women.
-While a number of factors can trigger insomnia, one study found that nearly half of women who have had a heart attack also experienced trouble sleeping in the prior days and weeks.
+It’s true that a number of factors can trigger insomnia.
+However, one study found that nearly half of women who have had a heart attack also experienced trouble sleeping in the days and weeks before it.

 Coughing and shortness of breath

 Maybe you’re not suffering from a respiratory problem, yet suddenly have trouble breathing deeply.
-Difficulty breathing can occur when you do your daily activities, but when coupled with an unexplained cough it could also be an early warning sign of a heart attack.
-Don’t forget, however, it could be caused by numerous other health problems.
+Difficulty breathing can occur when you do your daily activities.
+However, when it is coupled with an unexplained cough it could also be an early warning sign of a heart attack.
+Don’t forget, however, that it could be caused by numerous other health problems.

 Heartburn and bloating